The sale by retail of alcohol, the provision of regulated entertainment and the provision of late night refreshments requires a premises licence.

 Where do I send copies of the forms?

-To the Chief Officer of the Police and the existing premises supervisor (if any) - see Appendix2 for contact details.
+To the Chief Officer of the Police and the Home Office Immigration Enforcement - see Appendix two for their contact details.

 Complaints and appeals

-See the main page for information on how to appeal or complain and our contact details.
+See the main page for information on how to appeal or complain.

 Back to top